patternfly/patternfly-elements/.changeset/fair-melons-cough.md

 "@patternfly/elements": patch
 ---

-`<pf-tabs>`: Ensure auto mode keyboard navigation correctly activates focused tab
+`<pf-tabs>`: improved keyboard navigation so it correctly activates the focused tab